lutteropp/NetRAX/simulator/README.txt

 3.)
 Install the requirements
-pip install -r requirements.txt
+pip install -r requirements.txt sudo apt install seq-gen

 4.)
 Change into the src folder cd src

 5.)
 Start the Django project
 # this only needed to be done once in the beginning, no need to do that: django-admin.py startproject simulator .

+6.)
+Apply the migrations
 python manage.py migrate

-6.)
+7.)
 Create the superuser
-python manage.py createsuperuser
+# this step is optional: python manage.py createsuperuser

-7.)
-Run the server
+8.)
+Run the server locally
 python manage.py runserver